maul-esel/ahkbook/en/_posts/2011-11-12-Structures.markdown

 Since we now know the type and offset of the member, we are now able to access it.

 ### pointer types
 Pointer types can be fickle to calculate offsets for: on 32-bit systems they are 4 bytes in size, but on 64-bit systems they are 8 bytes in size.
 This is a problem when trying to write applications that work on both.
 The solution: a built in variable named `A_PtrSize` contains 4 on 32-bit systems and 8 on 64-bit systems.
 When calculating offsets, instead of adding 4 or 8 for a pointer type, simply add the variable `A_PtrSize`.
-For example, a member with two DWORD members and two PVOID members before it would have the offset 4+4+A_PtrSize+A_PtrSize, or 8+(A_PtrSize*2).
+For example, a member with two DWORD members and two PVOID members before it would have the offset 4+4+A_PtrSize+A_PtrSize, or 8+(A_PtrSize\*2).

-It should be noted that `A_PtrSize` exists only in AutoHotkey_L, as the older versions do not support native 64-bit scripts, but the following workaround can be used in these cases:
+It should be noted that `A_PtrSize` exists only in AutoHotkey_L or similarly recent versions, as the older versions do not support native 64-bit scripts, but the following workaround can be used in these cases:

 {% highlight ahk linenos %}; any AutoHotkey version PtrSize := A_PtrSize ?
 A_PtrSize : 4